-My kitten hides when we have guests.
+My cat hides when we have guests.

-Many fearful kittens do bond strongly with their caretakers over time, but some remain shy with strangers for life.
-If you have adopted a fearful kitten, she may never develop into the life of the party.
-To give her the best possible life, follow these guidelines: Provide plenty of cozy hiding places for her to hang out when visitors come over.
-If you hold a dinner party or have noisy work done to your house, confine your kitten to her safe haven.
+Many fearful cats do bond strongly with their caretakers over time, but many remain shy with strangers for life.
+If you have adopted a naturally fearful cat, she may never develop into the life of the party.
+To give a fearful cat the best possible life, follow these guidelines:

+Provide plenty of cozy hiding places for her to hang out in when visitors come over.
+An option that works for many cats is a tall cat tree.
+Your cat might hang out in the same room as you and your guests if you give her a high spot to perch on while she watches the action.
+If you hold a big dinner party or have noisy work done to your house, confine your cat to her safe haven.
 Never pull her from her hiding place or force her to be held.

-For more information, see Adopting an Under Socialized Kitten on our website.
+For more information, see Adopting a Fearful Cat in the Behavior & Training section of our website.